matt77hias/Hieroglyph-v3/trunk/Hieroglyph3/ReadMe.txt

 This library has been written by Jason Zink with the intention of promoting the use of Direct3D 11, and at the same time having a common framework with which to make demo programs and quickly prototype new algorithms.

-The library itself is written in C++ and utilizes DirectX 11 and Lua.
+The library itself is written in C++ and utilizes DirectX 11 and Lua, and has added experimental support for the Kinect sensor as input.
 To run the demo programs, just open the Hieroglyph3.sln file, build the solution, then run the desired demo.
 There are a number of demo programs that are intended to be demonstrative of how to use the engine, as well as a growing number of more advanced demos.

 The current status of the engine is pre-alpha, but is becoming much more stable.